Last Updated on September 8, 2022 by Benson Varghese

 No matter what you do, remember that you deserve to feel emotionally fulfilled and valued in life.
 Getting a divorce is not abnormal.
 It does not mean you failed, and it does not mean you should feel shame.
 Sure, you may be upset or disappointed, that is only human.

 By evaluating and planning for divorce, you can probably save yourself unneeded costs and stress.
 Here’s a list of Divorce Do’s and Don’ts that will help make the process easier.

 Let’s start with the do’s.
 These are not in any particular order, nor is this an exclusive list, but consider this as a type of checklist if you are considering divorce.

 Do Evaluate Your Assets.

 Evaluate your assets.
 Organize documents about any property you own, including bank accounts, investments, real property, and personal property.
-Consider what property you received before marriage and during marriage.
-Property you receive during marriage is more than likely considered community property and is divided differently than separate property.
+Consider what property you received before marriage and during the marriage.
+The property you receive during the marriage is more than likely considered community property and is divided differently than separate property.
 Note: community property is not necessarily split 50-50.

 Do Talk to Your Spouse Calmly.

 Think about whether the marriage is over and whether you think there is any chance for reconciliation.
 Some couples try counseling first, others may try to communicate on their own, but be sure you actually talk to your spouse even if you know it’s over.
 If nothing else, the people that benefit the most from your ability to communicate calmly during divorce are your kids.